-When abnormal growth of cells occurred in the body it results in cancer and invades other tissues also.
+When abnormal growth of cells occurs in the body it results in cancer and invades other tissues also.
 It can affect almost any part of the body.
 Cancer is also known as malignancy.
-Do you know that more than 100 types of cancer exist including breast cancer, lung cancer, skin cancer, prostate cancer, etc?
+Did you know that more than 100 types of cancer exist including breast cancer, lung cancer, skin cancer, prostate cancer, etc?
 National Cancer Awareness Day is observed across the country and was announced by the Union Health Minister Harsh Vardhan.
-According to him, it is the high time we went into combative mode against this disease.
+According to him, it is high time we went into combative mode against this disease.

 National Cancer Awareness Day: History

 National Cancer Awareness Day was first announced by the Union Health Minister Dr. Harsh Vardhan in September 2014.
-Therefore, the first time it was celebrated in the year 2014.
-This day focuses on the early detection and cure of cancer.
+Therefore in 2014, the day was celebrated for the first time and focuses on the early detection and cure of cancer.

 Let us tell you that, Harsh Vardhan first time launched the state-level movement on cancer control.
-On this day people were encouraged to report to government hospitals, CGHS and municipal clinics for the free screening.
-Information booklets were also be circulated to generate awareness on how to avoid getting cancer and to look for signs of early symptoms.
+On this day people are encouraged to report to government hospitals, CGHS, and municipal clinics for a free screening.
+To generate awareness information booklets are also circulated stating how to avoid getting cancer and look for signs of early symptoms.

 The government of Kerala proposed the "Suhurtham" scheme for making cancer treatment free in districts and medical college hospitals.

 Facts about Cancer

-According to "India Against Cancer" a portal which provides information on the leading cancers in India -
+According to "India Against Cancer" a portal that provides information on the leading cancers in India -

 - In India, one woman dies of cervical cancer every 8 minutes.